Going to college can be an excellent experience, but paying your student loans after you’ve graduated is not quite as enjoyable.

 For college graduates who have a job lined up right out of school, starting to pay off your student loans right away makes sense.
 However, it takes some time for many graduates to find work.

-Luckily, for those who aren’t ready to repay their loans, most lenders offer a grace period.
+Luckily, for those who aren’t ready to repay their loans, most lenders offer a student loan grace period.
 A grace period sounds as soothing as it is: a period during which you don’t need to start repaying your loans.

 Most student loan companies offer a grace period.
 Here’s everything you need to know.